Making-Sense-Info/Dvorak/specification.md

 ```

 ## Mapping between DDI representation and VTL rule
-Name of the instance variable is used for defining rules.
+Variable name and in some cases combined with the rule type are used for defining rules.

 ### Numeric representation